SSProve/ssprove/README.md

 - Mathcomp analysis `0.3.2`
 - Coq Extructures `0.2.2`

-To build the dependency graph, you can optionally install `graphviz`.
-On macOS, `gsed` is additionally required for this.

 You can get them from the `opam` package manager for `ocaml`:
 ```sh
 opam repo add coq-released https://coq.inria.fr/opam/released